Bosnian style in architecture: Josip Pospišil

 In 1909, architect Josip Pospišil arrived in Sarajevo, and immediately began studying indigenous heritage in urbanism and architecture, fighting for their protection and restoration.
 He propagated the "Bosnian style", looking for models in his immediate vicinity.

 Pospišil in 1912 appeared in the renowned magazine Der Bautechniker with several professional articles in which he also informs the foreign cultural public about the problems of current construction practice and theory in Bosnia and Herzegovina.
 Then he published several of his projects and, among them, a perspective view of the future building of the Sarajevo Fire Brigade barracks.
 Pospišil's 1912 Fire Brigade barracks was one key Bosnian Style public building actually built in the provincial capital.
 A mixture of modern styles, it had functionalist tendencies in its near lack of ornament, a façade organisation described as Secessionist in spirit, and an Expressionist depiction of both structure and function.
-It also had a roof profile and projecting wooden bay windoes reminiscent of Bosnian vernacular architecture.
+It also had a roof profile and projecting wooden bay windows reminiscent of Bosnian vernacular architecture.

 Pospišil's designs on the Radnik Pharmacy, a residential and commercial four-storey building in Tito's 34 (Salom Palace), Musafija Palace, Sebilj (public kiosk fountain) on Baščaršija Square, are examples of expansion of the Bosnian-style.